AlHeamer/alt-alliance/README.md

   -char-exists
-    	Check that the character exists in neucore -char-member-role
+    	Check that the character exists in neucore -char-groups
-    	Check at least one character has the 'member' neucore role -char-valid
+    	Check at least one character has each neucore role -char-valid
     	Check that all alts in neucore have a valid esi token -corp-tax